Your First 3D Print: The Complete Beginner's Checklist

 Slice the benchy with defaults and start the print.
 Then do these things:

 - Watch the entire first layer.
 Don't leave.
-The first layer tells you everything about whether your bed level and Z-offset are correct.
 It should be smooth, slightly squished (lines just touching), with no gaps between lines and no transparent spots.

 - After 5 layers, check adhesion.
 Gently touch the corner of the print.
 It should be firmly stuck.
 If it slides or pops off, stop and re-level.